Support with your feelings towards your baby

 Having skin to skin contact.

 If you are finding it difficult to bond with your baby then it is important to tell your GP, Midwife or Health Visitor about your concerns.
-If you would like some support and sign posting about difficulties bonding with your baby please contact us on
+If you would like some support around the difficulties in bonding with your baby please contact us at